 The horrifying and surprisingly brief report is as followed: [Warning: The details are graphic]

 On March 8, 1971, a young woman was attacked by a wolf while jogging near Chignik, Alaska.
 She was treated and made a full recovery.

-Once union leadership got their mitts on that report, it was clear, the days of educating children were over.
+Once the Chicago union got their mitts on that report, it was clear, the days of educating children were over.

 Some racist parents are saying that while it’s technically true wolves have attacked humans, schools don’t face a real statistical threat.